panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

      vec4 emission;
      vec3 specular;
      float shininess;

-     // These properties are new in 1.10. vec4 baseColor;
-     float roughness;
-     float metallic;
-     float refractiveIndex;
    } p3d_Material;

    // New in 1.9.0.
 The sum of all active ambient light colors.